josteinbf/numproto/README.md

 > running `pip show numproto`.

-For example let's say we want to create a new `proto` file and import `NDArray` to use withing one of our defined messages:
+For example let's say we want to create a new `proto` file and import `NDArray` to use within one of our defined messages:

 ```proto
 syntax = "proto3";